Add Email »Add Email through Office 365

 Add Your Domain Name to Office 365

 Once you’ve logged in to your Microsoft account, you need to tell Office 365 which domain you want to use for your email.
-To do this, click the email address option from the Admin menu inside your Office 365 account.
+To do this, click the Domains option from the Admin menu inside your Office 365 account.

-Once you’ve done that you’ll be given two options to set up your domain.
+Once you’ve done that you’ll be given asked to verify your domain using a TXT record.

 Verify Your Domain Name

-You’ll see that you have a choice of using either the TXT record type or the MX record type.
+You’ll see that you are provided a TXT record type or the MX record type.
 We only need to use one of these to verify the domain name, so we’ll go ahead and use TXT.

-Back in WordPress.com, Go to My Domains and click on Edit for the relevant domain.
+Back in WordPress.com, Go to My Site → Domains and click on the relevant domain.
+Then click Name Servers and DNS → DNS Records and add a new TXT record with the value copied from Office 365.

-Back in the Office 365 Admin screen, we’ll see a button which says Done, verify now.
+Back in the Office 365 Admin screen, we’ll see a button which says Verify.
 When we click this button Office 365 will check your domain to see if it’s been verified.

 It can take a little while before Office 365 is able to find the record to verify your domain so don’t worry if it doesn’t find it right away.
 Go and grab yourself a cup of tea and try again in 15-30 minutes.
 You can try again in 15-30 minutes when the record has had time to update.